jorgenschaefer/elpy/docs/ide.rst

    :kbd: C-c C-x c

    Choose what command you'd like to run via `django-admin.py` or `manage.py`.
+   Please note that for compatibility reasons, the `shell` command will use python (instead of ipython by default).

 .. command:: elpy-django-runserver
    :kbd: C-c C-x r